wch/r-source/ALTREP.md

 Serialization serializes the deferred string data if the object has not been fully converted.
-This is safe since assignments currently filly convert the object.
+This is safe since assignments currently fully convert the object.
 It would be possible to allow assignment to operate without full expansion; serialization would then need to be modified to also serialize the modified partially expanded data.